 Prepare for your future, and help transform the futures of others, with the Online Master of Education (M.Ed.) in Counseling with a concentration in Clinical Mental Health Counseling from William & Mary.
 Our comprehensive curriculum will challenge you with rigorous study and practical exploration of clinical requirements in counseling and help develop your understanding of patient intervention and advocacy methods.
 The program's intended outcome is to train students to become licensed professional counselors and build their confidence as a critical first point of contact for those in need.

-Coursework for the Online M.Ed. in Counseling with a concentration in Clinical Mental Health Counseling can be completed in as few as three years (60 credit hours) and prepares students to participate in both a single-semester practicum (100 clock hours) and also a two-semester internship (600 clock hours).
+The Online M.Ed. in Counseling with a concentration in Clinical Mental Health Counseling can be completed in as few as three years (60 credit hours), including a single-semester practicum (100 clock hours) and also a two-semester internship (600 clock hours).
 While the practicum offers students their first exposure to client contact, it is during the field-advised internship that they will begin to practice what they have learned in the classroom and refine their personal approach to counseling.

 The Online M.Ed. in Counseling with a concentration in Clinical Mental Health Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is designed as an entry-level degree for professional counseling.
 What does that mean for you?
 It means we accept students from a variety of academic backgrounds, knowing that some have been called to counseling later in their career and that others are shifting away from related fields to more engaged clinical practice.